wonjae-lee-2/scripts/README.md

 wsl --shutdown
 ```

-7. Install Docker Desktop for Windows on the local machine.
-Enable WSL 2 during installation.
-After installation, enable integration with my default WSL distro (which should be the installed `Ubuntu`).

 ## Install softwares and packages.

 1. Download AWS and Google Cloud keys from the personal vault and the `prepare.sh` from OneDrive to the same folder on the local machine.